 At this time, God will give people a heart to know Him: “Then I will give them a heart to know Me, that I am the LORD; and they shall be My people, and I will be their God, for they shall return to Me with their whole heart” (Jeremiah 24:7).

-Prior to their captivity, God told the people of Judah: “For I know the thoughts that I think toward you, says the LORD, thoughts of peace and not of evil, to give you a future and a hope.
+Early in their captivity, God told the Jewish captives in Babylon: “For I know the thoughts that I think toward you, says the LORD, thoughts of peace and not of evil, to give you a future and a hope.
 Then you will call upon Me and go and pray to Me, and I will listen to you.
 And you will seek Me and find Me, when you search for Me with all your heart” (Jeremiah 29:11-13).

 Jeremiah was often inspired to look beyond the distressing scenes of the present to the hope of a glorious future when God’s people would return from the land of the enemy back to their homeland (Jeremiah 31:12).
 The final fulfillment will come when Jesus Christ returns to establish the Kingdom of God.